Rarotonga, 2010

 (a) General

-While the ODSP definition of "income support" formally also includes most additional "benefits" (ie. drug card, special diet, transportation aid, community start-up and maintenance allowance, etc), which may or may not be provided in money form [Act s.2], these latter are discussed in Ch.4: "Benefits" (see especially Ch.4, s.1: "Important Explanatory Note").
+While the ODSP definition of "income support" formally also includes most additional "benefits" (ie. drug card, special diet, transportation aid, community start-up and maintenance allowance, etc), which may or may not be provided in money form [ODSPA s.2], these latter are discussed in Ch.4: "Benefits" (see especially Ch.4, s.1: "Important Explanatory Note").

-Amount of Income Assistance = Budgetary Requirements minus deductions
+Amount of Income Assistance = Budgetary Requirements minus Deductions

 Deductions such as chargeable income are discussed in Ch.7: "Income Rules".
 Overpayment deductions are discussed in Ch.11, s.3: "Director Decisions: Overpayments".